-We also previously audited, in accordance with auditing standards generally accepted in the United States of America, financial statements of the governmental activities and each major fund of the Library as of and for the year ended April 30, 2022, and we expressed unmodified opinions on those basic financial statements.
-The audit was conducted for purposes of forming an opinion on the basic financial statements as a whole.
-The schedules of revenues, expenditures, and changes in fund balance - budget and actual for each fund and the schedules of expenditures - budget and actual with comparative actual is presented for purposes of additional analysis and is not a required part of the basic financial statements.
-Such information is the responsibility of management and was derived from and relates directly to the underlying accounting and other records used to prepare the 2022 basic financial statements.

-The information has been subjected to the auditing procedures applied in the audit of those basic financial statements and certain additional procedures including comparing and reconciling such information directly to the underlying accounting and other records used to prepare the basic financial statements or to the basic financial statements themselves and other additional procedures in accordance with auditing standards generally accepted in the United States of America.
-In our opinion, the information is fairly stated in all material respects in relation to the basic financial statements from which it has been derived.
+The audit as of and for the period ended April 30, 2023 was conducted for the purpose of forming an opinion on the basic financial statements as a whole.
+The supplemental data as of and for the year ended April 30, 2023, is presented for purposes of additional analysis and is not a required part of the financial statements.
+Such information is the responsibility of management and was derived from and relates directly to the underlying accounting and other records used to prepare the basic financial statements.
+The information has been subjected to the auditing procedures applied in the audit of the basic financial statements by Sikich LLP and certain additional procedures, including comparing and reconciling such information directly to the underlying accounting and other records used to prepare the basic financial statements or to the basic financial statements themselves, and other additional procedures in accordance with auditing standards generally accepted in the United States of America.
+In the opinion of Sikich LLP, the information was fairly stated in all material respects in relation to the financial statements as a whole.